Kmeakin/walrus-report/src/20-reference.md

 Since any unit type has exactly 1 possible value, it carries no information at
 runtime: that is, it can be represented by zero bits.
 This makes unit types natural placeholders for when some type is needed, but no information is returned.
-It is for this reason that functions with empty bodies/no terminating expression return `()`, and assignment expression expressions evaluate to `()`.
+It is for this reason that functions with empty bodies/no trailing expression return `()`, and assignment expression expressions evaluate to `()`.
 Unit types can be considered analogous to the `void` type from C, however unlike C's `void`, values of unit types are first class values that can be stored in variables, passed to and returned from functions, etc.

 ##### The bottom type {#sec:reference:types:never}

 A *bottom-type* is a type with 0 inhabitants: it is *uninihabited*.
 In Walrus' such types are either the primitive type `Never`, an `enum` with 0 variants:
 ```rust